Enfuvirtide (By injection)

-Treats human immunodeficiency virus (HIV) infection.
-The HIV virus causes acquired immune deficiency syndrome (AIDS).
-Enfuvirtide does not cure HIV or AIDS, but it may slow the progress of the disease.
+Treats HIV infection.
+This medicine does not cure HIV or AIDS, but combination of drugs may slow the progress of the disease.

 When This Medicine Should Not Be Used